fastmovingtarget/SnackerTracker/DevTracker.md

     - Load second, so we have something to conceptualise the display around
     - Edit and Delete last - Important, but not blocking other features

+## Tasks from 18/06/2025
+- Write full tests for data save/load/edit
+- Tidy up meal form functionality

 ## Bugs and Solutions
 - Infinity height containers
     - related to flex-grow, I've removed it for now

+## Notes
+- Dev time from 16/06/2025 has been drastically reduced to to the heatwave